jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

         of the indignation against him
         he must sell his season's leftover wheat at a lower price if the next season is abundant.

-43 If one great merchant company got all of a country's crops, it might be its interest to destroy a big part of it to keep up the price of the rest.
+{{< s v="43" >}} If one great merchant company got all of a country's crops, it might be its interest to destroy a big part of it to keep up the price of the rest.

 This is what the Dutch did to the Moluccas spiceries.
 But it is impossible, even by the violence of law, to establish such an extensive monopoly on wheat.